tus/tus.io/_posts/2015-09-19-project-status.md

 in the upcoming [Changelog](https://changelog.com/) and Transloadit is sponsoring conferences to hand out swag and raise tus awareness.

-Swag is also for sale at the new [shop.tus.io](http://shop.tus.io/collections/all).
-The shop currently only features two, pretty expensive, items and we're working with [Printful](https://www.theprintful.com/) to improve on that.
+Swag is also for sale at the new [Transloadit shop](https://shop.transloadit.com/).
+The shop currently features a variety of Transloadit, Uppy and Tus products and we're working with [Printful](https://www.theprintful.com/) to improve on that.
 Know that any profit flows back to the project and our books are open to anyone who wants to verify.